pingcap/docs/ecosystem-tool-user-guide.md

 > **Note:**
 >
-> The Syncer tool is no longer maintained and deprecated.
+> The Syncer tool is no longer maintained.
 For scenarios related to Syncer, it is recommended that you use DM to perform incremental migration.

 ### Full data export - Dumpling